 This project is an invitation to slow down and listen.
 To see the faces that make this mountain community home, and to hear the voices that bring it to life.

-As a newcomer to Idyllwild, I've been struck by how a town of barely a few thousand souls can contain such depth.
+I've been struck by how a town of barely a few thousand souls can contain such depth.
 Every person I meet seems to carry a story of how they arrived here, why they stayed, and what this place has given them that nowhere else could.
 There's something about this mountain, whether it's the altitude, the isolation, the art, or simply the quiet, that calls to certain kinds of people.

 Through portraits and conversations, I'm documenting what makes Idyllwild more than a dot on a map.
 I'm asking residents to share their journeys: What brought you here?
 What keeps you here?
 What do you hope for this town's future?
 What makes Idyllwild irreplaceable?